fooxy/homeassistant-aqara/README.md

     ```yaml
     sensor :
       platform: Aqara
+      scan_interval: 1
     ```

 ### CUSTOMIZATION

-Home-Assistant will display each sensor like so:
+Since until now there is no way to retrieve the configured names from the gateway, Home-Assistant will display each sensor like that:
  - sensor.temperature_158d0000fa3793
  - sensor.humidity_158d0000fa3793
  - etc.

-Create a customize.yaml file in the home-assistant folder with following lines as example:
+To make it readable again, create a customize.yaml file in the home-assistant folder.
+You can use step 7 https://goo.gl/gEVIrn to identify the sensors.

  - Example